What to Wear in Wichita

 Wichita sits at the heart of Tornado Alley on the Kansas prairie — spring severe storms arrive with little warning March through June, and open prairie terrain means winter cold fronts produce wind chill that makes 35°F feel like 18°F with 30mph winds.
 January averages a high of 40°F; appropriate outerwear is non-negotiable.
 Great Plains practicality defines the local style: no-nonsense layering, durable fabrics, and aviation-industry workwear influences from Wichita's status as the Air Capital of the World.

-Based on 75°F and heavy rain
+Based on 104°F and clear sky

 Wichita's climate is a study in contrasts, offering a full spectrum of weather across its distinct seasons.
 Summers here are typically hot and humid, with temperatures frequently climbing into the 90s (Fahrenheit), demanding light and airy fabrics.
 In stark contrast, winters can be genuinely cold, often dipping below freezing with the added bite of a persistent wind that sweeps across the plains, making warm layers non-negotiable.
 Spring and fall act as unpredictable transitions, prone to sudden temperature swings, thunderstorms, and occasional severe weather, so adaptability is key.
 The local style in Wichita leans heavily towards practical comfort.
 You'll find residents favoring casual, versatile pieces that can be easily layered to navigate the day's changing conditions, from comfortable denim and durable outerwear to breathable cottons in warmer months.
 Functionality often trumps high fashion, ensuring you're ready for whatever the Kansas sky brings.